Illustration of the ways we use public libraries and the headline: Drawn to the library, Right to Read Day, April 7, 2025

 About the Author

-Annie Suhy has been working in the book industry since 2006.
+Annie Suhy is the editor of Libby Life.
 When she’s not working, practicing yoga, or petting cats, she’s doing paint-by-numbers and buying more plants.
 An avid poetry fan, her favorite collection is "The Splinter Factory" by Jeffrey McDaniel.
+She is an Aries.

 Categories